 The Disneyland Resort has a lot of details that many people overlook.
 Some guests are so busy that they just don’t take the time to enjoy the little things that make the Disneyland Resort so magical.
 These items were compiled from suggestions made by people who love to go to Disneyland.
 Check off º as you find each item just for the fun of it.

-º Have a Churro
+º Have a churro

-º Eat some freshly made fudge or brittle
+º Eat some freshly made candy

 º Get a bread bowl with soup, chili or gumbo (the bread is made fresh at California Adventure)